Kubix20/FEUP-COMP/src/README.txt

 		function f2(){}

+		function f2(){} <- error, already declared

-		function ret = f2(){} <- error, unitialized return
+		function ret = f3(){} <- error, uninitialized return

-Function Bodies - Variables, cicles, conditions and arithmetic expressions
+Function Bodies - Variables, cycles, conditions and arithmetic expressions

 	A variable can be initialized as an array or as an integer and must be assigned when it is declared and its type will be defined to one compatible with the right hand side operator.
+	To initialize an array, the value must be an integer whether it is a function call, integer variable, size or index access of an array.
-	Arrays can be assigned to a value (i.e. a[] = 2) which assigns the value to all of its elements.
+	Arrays can be assigned to a value (i.e. array[] = 2) which assigns the value to all of its elements.

 	Ex: